Rostock – Trelleborg

 Ferries to Sweden

 The Rostock to Trelleborg ferry route is provided by 2 operators and is available for booking all year round.
-The ferry crossing from Rostock to Trelleborg takes approximately 6 hours and 29 minutes on ferries servicing this route.
-Rostock to Trelleborg ferry duration can range between 5 hours and 30 minutes and 9 hours and 15 minutes depending on the operator that you decide to travel with.
+The ferry crossing from Rostock to Trelleborg takes approximately 6 hours 15 minutes on ferries servicing this route.
+The ferry duration for the Rostock to Trelleborg ferry can range between 5 hours and 9 hours depending on the operator that you decide to travel with.

-There are 35 weekly sailings from Rostock to Trelleborg.
-TT Line provide up to 3 sailings per day and Stena Line provide up to 3 sailings per day.
+Stena Line provide 3 sailings daily, 20 sailings weekly.
+TT-Line provide 3 sailings daily, 19 sailings weekly.
 Please keep in mind that ferry timetables often increase during the high season.

-The fastest ferry from Rostock to Trelleborg is with TT Line in 5 hours and 30 minutes.
+The fastest ferry from Rostock to Trelleborg is with TT-Line in 5 hours.

-You can book cabins on ferries that sail from Rostock to Trelleborg with Stena Line and TT Line.
+There are cabins available on ferries from Rostock to Trelleborg with Stena Line and TT Line.

-Yes, cars are allowed on ferries from Rostock to Trelleborg with Stena Line and TT Line.
+Pets are allowed on ferries travelling from Rostock to Trelleborg with Stena Line & TT-Line.

 Find cheap ferry tickets using our deal finder.
 It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Trelleborg ferry.